 At any point in time there will be only 1 set of active access codes.
 When a property transfers to a new owner, a new set of unique access codes will be created for them.
 The previous owner’s access codes will be locked so that they can only be used to view historical data.

 Folio and access codes are issued regularly as part of declaration and other tax administration processes.
-Property owners can find this on any property tax notice or call 3-1-1 to obtain this information at any time.
+Property owners can find this on any property tax notice or call 3-1-1 to get this information at any time.

 The ability to submit a property status declaration, or provide any other submission related to the Empty Homes Tax, is only possible by the current registered owner: